eliasGeorgie/DFEAT/README.md

 For Multi-Year Drought (MYD) analysis, users should instead run the example with the `MYD_tab_clim`dataset.

 ## License
-This software is licensed under a proprietary license.
+This package is licensed under a proprietary license.
 Please refer to the `LICENSE` file for detailed terms and conditions.

 ## Installation